jcaverhagen/python_docx_xlsx/README.md

 Changelog:
 ##### 29-07-2015
+- Universal method to add element to document with position (first, last, aftertext, beforetext)
 - Option to add an table to end of document, create table, add rows, add to document

 ##### 28-07-2015